opnsense/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

     **Source port**                                 Any
     **Destination**                                 ``LAN net``
     **Destination port**                            Any
-    **Description**                                 Allow john@von1.example.com access to LAN net
+    **Description**                                 Allow ``john@vpn1.example.com`` access to LAN net
     ==============================================  ====================================================================================================

 The **last matching** rules can allow Internet access if you have configured a full tunnel.
-Just as the example above, you can also create individual rules:
+Just as the example above, you can also create individual rules to restrict Internet access to some roadwarriors:

     ==============================================  ====================================================================================================
     **Action**                                      Pass